yanivyacoby/a-guide-to-your-phd/guide.md

 * How much time to you get to present for?

-Problems in communication can results in a frustrated advisor (who may even think you don’t know what you’re doing, or that you’re not working hard!).
+Problems in communication may results in a frustrated advisor (who may even think you don’t know what you’re doing, or that you’re not working hard!).
 They may also result in lack of useful feedback (and thus a frustrating / stagnant project).

-> Although each advisor and lab are different, we hope you find some of the following strategies useful to improve your communication skills, whether it be for an hour-long presentation at your lab's group presentation, or for a quick 5-minute project update:
+> **Here are some tips** we hope will be useful to you, whether it be for an hour-long presentation at your lab's group presentation, or for a quick 5-minute project update:
 * Ask your advisor and peers for feedback your presentation (even if its only a quick 5-min project update).
 Especially given time constraints, this can help you get the most out of your advisor and lab-mates.
 * Summarize where you left off last meeting (ex. what hypotheses you were thinking about).
 Given these hypotheses, summarize what you agreed to do prior to this meeting.
 Lastly, give update -- make sure to synthesize the high-level conclusions (don’t just brain dump a bunch of figures and facts from your experiments).
 Lastly, propose a set of next steps and discuss.